Avaiga/taipy-doc/docs/manuals/core/config/data-node-config.md

 _storage types_.
 Thanks to predefined _data nodes_, the data scientist developer does not need to spend much time configuring the _storage types_ or the _query system_.
-Most of the time, a predefined _data node_ corresponding to a basic and standard use case satisfies the user's need like pickle file, csv file, sql table, Excel sheet, etc.
+Most of the time, a predefined _data node_ corresponding to a basic and standard use case satisfies the user's needs like pickle file, csv file, sql table, Excel sheet, etc.

 The various predefined _storage types_ are mainly used for input data.
 Indeed, the input data is usually provided by an external component, and the data scientist user does not control the format.

 However, in most cases, particularly for intermediate or output _data nodes_, it is not relevant to prefer one _storage type_.
 The end-user wants to manipulate the corresponding data within the Taipy application.
 Still, the user does not have any particular specifications regarding the _storage type_.
-In such a case, the data scientist developer does not need to spend time configuring the _storage type_.
-Taipy recommends using the default _storage type_ pickle that does not require any configuration.
+In such a case, the data scientist developer is recommended to use the default _storage type_ pickle that does not require any configuration.

 In case a more specific method to store, read and write the data is needed by the user, Taipy proposes a _Generic data node_ that can be used for any _storage type_ or any kind of _query system_.
 The user only needs to provide two python functions, one for reading and one for writing the data.

-Each predefined data node is describe in a subsequent section.
+Each predefined data node is described in a subsequent section.

 # Pickle